Slowdown inevitable for house prices in Switzerland

-The property market´s slowdown can be attributed to the Swiss National Bank´s stricter lending criteria, designed to lower housing debt (currently 90% of all household debt).
-The decision of the central bank to abandon its cap against the euro in 2015 also made Swiss real estate more expensive for foreign investors, thereby reducing demand.
+The property market’s slowdown is due to the Swiss National Bank’s stricter lending criteria, which are designed to lower housing debt (currently 90% of all household debt).
+The rise of the Swiss frank against the euro since 2015 has also made Swiss real estate more expensive for foreign investors, reducing demand.

-- Berne’s house prices were unchanged in 2016 from a year earlier (0.4% increase when adjusted for inflation).
+- Western Switzerland’s house prices were almost unchanged in 2018 from a year earlier (-0.85% when adjusted for inflation).

 Local house price variations

-Zurich had the most expensive owner-occupied apartments and single-family homes during Q2 2017.
+Zurich has Switzerland´s most expensive owner-occupied apartments and single-family homes.

 For single-family homes: